niranjanbhuta/YuvaParichay/README.md

 # YuvaParichay
-It was very well run at vadodara and Ahmedabad in yr 2017-18.
+This Desktop ver was very well run at vadodara(twice) and Ahmedabad in yr 2017-18.